 In the example above, the Ledger can detect if a rebuild is necessary as the timestamps change.
 If the original build was:

 '''

 % emake --emake-ledger=timestamp

 gcc -c foo.c

-% <sync> <-- changes header timestamp only
+% <sync> <-- notice timestamp change

 % emake --emake-ledger=timestamp

 gcc -c foo.c

 '''

 Electric Make consulted the Ledger and concluded the target needed to be rebuilt.

 Important Notes for the Ledger Feature